vstinner/misc/cpython/pep-core_dev_process.rst

 developer.
 While becoming a core developer is not required to contribute, in my experience, core developers feel more involved and better recognized for their work.
-Core developer first means becoming responsible of a change: maintain the code/documentation and handle any potential regression.
-Long term commitment and good quality reviews are also expected from core developers.
+Core developer first means becoming responsible for a change: maintain the code/documentation and handle any potential regression.
+Long-term commitment and good quality reviews are also expected from core developers.

-The blocker issue can be explained by the very high step that should be climed at once to become a core developer.
+The blocker issue can be explained by the very high step that should be climbed at once to become a core developer.
 The contributor responsibilities changes at once from "no power" to "can do anything on any part of the project".
-A promotion is decided with a vote.
+A promotion is decided by a vote.
 If a voter doesn't know the contributor, it can be very stressful to take a decision.
 Building a trust relationship takes time and is not currently formalized by a process.
 This process is trying to address these issues.